raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 When you use the Caesar Cipher, it is crucial that the key remains secret.

 A public key cryptographic system consists of **public keys** and **private keys**.
 The public keys can be used in the encryption process, but the private keys are required to decrypt the data being exchanged.
+This is called asymmetric encryption.

 The private keys need to be kept secret.
 If they are known by any external individual then the data can be decrypted.

-Public key cryptography relies heavily on modular artihmetic, which you can read about below.
+Public key cryptography relies heavily on modular arithmetic, which you can read about below.

 --- collapse ---
 ---